pedroandreou/Cypriot-LLM/README.md

 In the root directory of the git cloned repo, run `mkdir cleaned_files`
 ```
 Cypriot-LLM/
-├── dataset/ # from Transferring the raw dataset to the supercomputer above
+├── dataset/ # from 'Transferring the raw dataset to the supercomputer' step above
 ├── cleaned_files/ # from this step
 ├── README.md
 └── ...